itristenx/nova-universe/README.md

 For a complete description of all endpoints see [cueit-api/README.md](cueit-api/README.md#api-endpoints).

+## HelpScout Integration

+When `HELPSCOUT_API_KEY` and `HELPSCOUT_MAILBOX_ID` are defined in `cueit-api/.env`, the API creates a new HelpScout conversation for each ticket submitted to `POST /submit-ticket`.
+Set `HELPSCOUT_SMTP_FALLBACK=true` if you want the server to also send the ticket email using your SMTP configuration.

 ## Kiosk Activation

 When the iPad kiosk application launches it sends a `POST` request to